Sokisati/Sokisati/README.md

 One that I am proud of is pattern_founder.
 I wrote it to detect repeating patterns in game of life so I can determine whether a given cell composition will live forever or not. gof_calculator also uses the same algorithm.
 (Sssh, I know it's supposed to be gol_calculator but I realized this like 2 months ago.)

-Blackjack program is by far, the most sophisticated code I have ever written.
+Blackjack_real program is by far, the most sophisticated code I have ever written.
 Except for the get_combinations function, all of it are written by me.
 (I had a mental breakdown while writing the tree function.)
 Highly suggest reading the rules and readme file before testing it though.
 You can try it for yourself.
 Tell me how many games it took for you to beat him.